Teaching Positive

 Middle School, School Counselor~ " Tammy communicated all the information with enthusiasm, patience and subject knowledge expertise.
 She demonstrated what she was teaching and showed me how to build off of the existing RTI systems I have in place."

-Dr. Keces's Published Articles / Online Interviews
+Dr. Keces's Published Contributions

 Writing blog posts or journal articles helps others get access to the Teaching Positive philosophy